Published: June 30, 2022

 2. Foreign university degree

-The extent to which a foreign university degree is recognized in Germany can be queried in the online database of the Central Office for Foreign Education (ZAB).
+The extent to which a foreign university degree is recognized in Germany can be checked in the online database of the Central Office for Foreign Education (ZAB).

 In the event that the online database does not contain sufficient information, the applicant must apply to the ZAB for an individual evaluation of the degree, which is subject to a fee (so-called comparability with German university degree).

-Further information on the recognition and equivalence of foreign higher education qualifications can be found at www.anerkennung-in-deutschland.de.
-Unfortunately, problems can often arise when determining the equivalence or recognizing a university degree obtained abroad, which can delay or prevent the application process.
+Further information on the recognition and equivalence of foreign university degrees can be found at www.anerkennung-in-deutschland.de.
+Unfortunately, problems can often arise when determining the equivalence or recognition of a university degree obtained abroad, which may delay or prevent the process of applying for this residence permit.

 Minimum salary EU Blue Card

-In order to obtain an EU Blue Card, the annual gross salary in 2024 must be at least 45,300 euros.
-Find out more about the minimum salary for an EU Blue Card here.
+In order to obtain an EU Blue Card, the annual gross salary of your job in 2024 must be at least 45,300 euros.
+You can find more information on this salary limit here.

-In the past, the qualification obtained with a university degree also had to correspond to the desired occupation.
-However, the legislator has now abolished this link between the job and the degree in order to do justice to the flexibility of modern working life.
+In the past, the qualification obtained with the degree also had to correspond to the desired employment.
+However, the legislator has now abolished this linking of employment to the degree in order to do justice to the flexibility of modern working life.
+Skilled workers can now work in any job.

 List of shortage occupations